ropensci-archive/roweb2/content/technotes/2020-04-23-rmd-learnings/index.md

 produces

 <!--html_preserve-->
-{{</* figure src="chunkname-1.png" alt="alternative text please make it informative" title="title of the image" caption="this is what this image shows, write it here or in the paragraph after the image as you prefer" width="300" */>}}
+{{</* figure src="chunkname-1.png" alt="alternative text please make it informative" caption="this is what this image shows, write it here or in the paragraph after the image as you prefer" width="300" */>}}
 <!--/html_preserve-->

 in the `.md` file which is what we wanted.